Prescription Predicament: Pursuing Justice for Expired Meds Sold! Can I Sue a Pharmacist for Selling Expired Medication?

 Proof of Damages:

+Finally, you’ll have to prove the resulting injuries caused you losses such as medical bills, incapacitation, lost wages, pain, and emotional suffering.
+Consuming expired medicine can cause more illnesses, poisoning, or lack of efficacy in treating the disease.
+This might lead to an extended hospital stay, more pain, and suffering for both the victim and their loved ones.
 Therefore, it is imperative to hire a lawyer who can quantify how your life has been negatively affected by the defendant’s negligence.
 This includes intangible loss, which is compensated as non-economic damages.
 Only then can you negotiate a settlement that fully covers your plight.

 Do I Need a Malpractice Lawyer?

+If you want to sue a pharmacy for selling expired medicine, it may be better to proceed with a malpractice lawyer.
 While this is not compulsory, having an attorney can simplify the process and improve your chances of getting the right amount of compensation.
 How’s this possible?

 A malpractice attorney can take over your case from its investigation to finding a pharmacy expert witness if needed, calculating the value of your claim, and negotiating with insurance companies to ensure all your losses are compensated.